What consumers can expect from import taxes as the US sets new tariff rates

 Late Thursday, Trump ordered new tariff rates for 66 countries, the European Union, Taiwan and the Falkland Islands.
 Among them: a 40% tariff on imports from Laos, a 39% tariff on goods from Switzerland and a 30% tariff on South African products.

-Other trade partners, such as Cambodia, had the tax rates on their exports to the U.S. reduced from levels the president had threatened to impose.
-Trump postponed the start date for all of the tariffs from Friday until Aug.
+Other trade partners, such as Cambodia and Bangladesh, had the tax rates on their exports to the U.S. reduced from levels the president had threatened to impose.
+Trump postponed the start date for all of the changes from Friday until Aug.
 7.

-Wendong Zhang, an associate professor in the Dyson School of Applied Economics and Management at Cornell University, said U.S. consumers may be feeling some relief with the tariff rates announced, since many were lower than Trump initially threatened.
-Indonesia's rate was 19%, for example, down from the 32% Trump announced last spring.

-But tariffs are a tax, and U.S. consumers are likely to foot at least part of that bill.
+Tariffs are a tax, and U.S. consumers are likely to foot at least part of the bill.
+The Budget Lab estimated that prices will increase 1.8% in the short term as a result of the trade war the U.S. waged this year.
+That’s the equivalent of a $2,400 loss of income per U.S. household, the group said.

-“Prices are still going up, they just won't go up as much as in the worst-case scenario,” Zhang said.

 Companies are dealing with tariffs in various ways.
 Many automakers appear to be swallowing tariff costs for now.
 But the world’s largest eyewear maker, EssilorLuxottica, said it raised U.S. prices due to tariffs.
 The maker of Ray-Bans grinds lenses and sunglasses in Mexico, Thailand and China and exports premium frames from Italy.